gsnhf/zwiftrunalyze/README.md

 # zwiftrunalyze
+This is a fork of [zwiftrunalyze](https://github.com/pnposch/zwiftrunalyze) from [pnposch](https://github.com/pnposch).
+I fixed some bugs.
+The original program was not working for me.

 Download FIT files from Zwift and upload to runanalyze.
 Simple as that.

-Zwift (www.zwift.com) is a popular virtual reality world for cyclists and runners.
+[Zwift](www.zwift.com) is a popular virtual reality world for cyclists and runners.
-Runalyze (www.runalyze.com) is a privacy-friendly training log with extensive functionality (and its free!)
+[Runalyze](www.runalyze.com) is a privacy-friendly training log with extensive functionality (and its free!)

 # Prequisites
 - Install zwift-client from https://github.com/sandeepvasani/zwift-client: